alterway/formations/labs/liascript/labs-docker-fundamentals.md

 shortened container ID such as bbe74cd96891.
 In order to locate the appropriate directory for your container logs, you will need to the full container ID, such as bbe74cd968911071ac8a67b21bb0ba4396d546958af143a49692442907fdb261.
-To get the full cotnainer ID you can use docker inspect command. example:
+To get the full contnainer ID you can use docker inspect command. example:

 ```shell
 #the bellow command will return the full ID of the container matching the shortened ID